 Vintage plus size fashions in the past have not always been gracious to the fuller figure, but the forties and the fifties brought on a silhouette that was both flattering and attractive for the wearer.
-From juniors to misses, women’s and stout (as plus size clothing was called) clothing for all bodies was available to fit and flatter.
-For the first time, 1950s plus size fashion came in the same styles as ladies fashion did.
-1950s dress styles were very flattering to the full figured woman.
+From juniors to misses, women’s and stout (as plus size clothing was called) clothing was available to fit and flatter all bodies.
+For the first time, 1950s plus size fashion came in the same styles as ladies’ fashion did.
+1950s dress styles were very flattering to the full-figured woman.

 ** Note: Plus size today and plus size in the 1950s are not one in the same.
 1950s plus sizes started at a modern size 10/12.
 The models in these catalogs don’t look “plus” to our modern eyes, but in the 1950s they would have been considered such.
 Plus sizes had more to do with shape rather than measurement, which is why “stout” was a better description back then.

 1950s Plus Size Fashion History

 As recommended for every girl, dressing for your figure, your complexion, and your preferences are all factors when it comes to style and what to wear.

 Carolyn Zucker recalls her process of dressing in undergarments as a young woman in the fifties.
 “Reorganization of the body was necessary and began with the many-boned Merry Widow to hold the midriff in and push up the bosom.
 To keep tummy and thighs from bulging, the elasticized girdle extended from the waist to approximately five inches above the knees.”